jlangch/venice/doc/readme/start.md

 ### VSCode

-This VSCode **settings.json** file will establish syntax highlighting for Venice source files
+If you use VSCode to edit Venice files, this VSCode **settings.json** file will establish syntax highlighting for Venice source files

 ```json
 {